Waterfall Analysis - Diving into Your Website's Requests

 There are many things you can do to speed up your load.
 Besides following the tips we have already mentioned above, make sure to check out our speed up guides if you are using one of the following platforms:

 Data transferred, also known in WebPageTest as Bytes In, and in Pingdom as Page size, is the total size of all your assets on the web page.
 The smaller the better.
 Follow our recommendations above on decreasing content download time which will in turn decrease your total data transferred.
-As of 2016, the average web page size is a little over 2 MB, which is way too big.
-Web page size has increased by 1,530 KB or 317% from 2010 to 2016.
+As of 2023, the average web page size is over 2 MB, which is way too big.
+Web page size has increased by 184% for desktop sites and an incredible 420% for mobile sites in the last decade.
 We recommend aiming for at least 1 MB or less if you want to see decent performance.
 Although this might not always be possible in every environment.

 There are many ways you can reduce the number of requests such as:

-- Reducing assets such as 3rd party scripts and plugins that make a large number of external requests
+- Reducing assets such as third party scripts and plugins that make a large number of external requests.

-- Don’t use 3rd party frameworks unless they are absolutely needed
+- Don't use third party frameworks unless they are absolutely needed.

 - Use less code!